Centrix14/TVM/README.md

 or otherwise, if the application does not fit your platform, use a different method:

 > gcc nom.c -o nom.exe gcc ncprun.c -o run.exe

+## I need help!
+If you are not difficult then you could help in editing the documentation in English, or help in finding problems and bugs, I will be immensely grateful to you!